yilmajung/yilmajung.github.io/_projects/2022-08-11-lookalike.md

 ### Data
 To make the experiment simple, I used a specific advertisement which has been clicked 294 times out of 30,463 impressions.
-Therefore, there are 294 positive cases ($S$) and 30,463 unlabeled cases ($U-S$).
+Therefore, there are 294 positive cases ($$S$$) and 30,463 unlabeled cases ($$U-S$$).
 After collecting the ad-related dataset such as the number of articles read by topic, clicking propensity, advertisement size and position, the number of line item, the number of impressions on a specific user, user device info, and user demographic info, I categorized them into three levels: article-level, ad-level, and user-level.
 The time period covered by the dataset is as below.

 ![](/images/project/lookalike/timegap.png)